kaithefool/burgundy/readme.md

 - Record createdBy, updatedBy and deletedBy in Model or Service

 ### Todos
+- Update image and packages to use node:16-alpine
+  - dart-sass
 - Grid html editor
 - ListTable tabs to categorize columns
 - Base nav styles